syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Control-Initialization.md

 {% endhighlight %}

-> Note: Before specifying the destined URL of the file, make sure that the file with the specific name already exists in that location.
+N> Before specifying the destined URL of the file, make sure that the file with the specific name already exists in that location.

 #### Page Transitions